The Role of Habits in Self-Management

 You rarely notice it, but our habits, the things we do day after day, have the power to influence our lives greatly.

-Habits can be defined as automatic behaviours that we perform without much conscious thought, mostly influenced by our environment, emotions, and past experiences.
+Habits can be defined as automatic behaviors that we perform without much conscious thought, mostly influenced by our environment, emotions, and past experiences.
 Did you know that we can shape our habits to support our goals and values?

 Understanding how habits work can help us create self-management routines that guide us to success in many areas of our lives.
 Before we learn how to create good habits, let’s get into the science of habit formation.